jhvanderschee/hugocodex/content/en/posts/base-template.md

            |. _/default/list.html
 ```

-Whe already spoke about [how to get started](/en/getting-started/)  and use partials for (e.g.) header and footer.
+We already talked about [how to get started](/getting-started/) and about using partials for (for example) the header and the footer.

-Fine.
-As a starter...
-The point here is that you tipically would end up re-using code from those... having to copy some snippets around this 3 'starter' layouts for a basic website.
+Fine, as a start...
+The point is that you typically end up reusing code from those, copying snippets between these three 'starter' layouts for a basic website.
-But wait... what if the website requires more templating flexibility ?
-Or ... the overall (User Interface / UI ~ CSS styling) design requires some more complexity ?
+But wait... what if the website requires more templating flexibility?
+Or what if the overall design (user interface / CSS styling) requires more complexity?

-## We can do better : hello baseof.html layout and 'blocks' to the rescue
+## We can do better: the baseof.html layout and 'blocks' to the rescue

-### Block definition
+### Defining a block

-Let's create a content block  :
+Let's create a content block:

 ```
 {{ block "content" . }}